-As the cost of traditional funerals continues to rise, many families in Texas are turning to cremation as a more affordable and flexible alternative.
+As the cost of traditional funerals continues to rise, many Texans are turning to cremation as a more affordable and flexible alternative.
 Several different cremation options are available to families, and deciding what type of cremation service is required is important.

 Listed below is a breakdown of average & best direct cremation prices by area in Texas.

 |BEST PRICE (DFS Memorials)

 Low-cost direct cremation prices above are offered by DFS Memorials – a network of affordable cremation service providers.
 Visit DFS Memorials – Texas to check other locations and prices.

 The most economical service is known as a “direct cremation,” where the deceased is taken into the care of a funeral home/cremation provider, all the necessary legal paperwork is completed, and the body is then cremated.
 There is generally no viewing or service with a direct cremation.
 A family can choose to hold their own service at a later date.
 This also saves further on funeral costs.

 What are the different types of cremation service options and costs?